gasparka/thesis/docs/pyha.rst

             return self.sum
         ...

-Code on :numref:`mavg-pyha` makes only a few significant changes to the sliding sum:
+Code on :numref:`mavg-pyha` makes only few changes to the sliding sum:

     * On line 3, ``self.window_pow`` stores the bit shift count (to support generic ``window_len``)
-    * On line 6, type of ``sum`` is changed so that saturation is turned off and default type
+    * On line 6, type of ``sum`` is changed so that saturation is turned off
     * On line 10, shift operator performs the division

+:numref:`mavg_rtl` shows the synthesized result of this work, as expected it looks very similar to the sliding sum RTL.
+In general, shift operators are hard to notice on the RTL graphs because they are implemented by routing semantics.

 .. _mavg_rtl:
 .. figure:: ../examples/moving_average/img/mavg_rtl.png